Breastfeeding your premature baby

 - helps to establish breastfeeding

-- helps them adapt to their environment
+- helps them sleep better

 - helps to regulate and support their heart rate and breathing